Previous slide

 Code requires ducts in unconditioned space (such as this crawlspace) to be insulated.
 Otherwise it begins raining.
 See those floor joists?
 They’re made out of oriented strand board (OSB).
 OSB doesn’t like humidity.
 A permanent rainstorm all summer isn’t helping this home’s structural integrity over the long run.

 The AC install on this home is a textbook case of a builder using non-engineering.
 Good home building is a mix of education and a lot of common sense.
 If you suspect non-engineering was used somewhere in your home, maybe it’s time for a common sense fix?
-Call the common sense handyman today.
+If in the Ozarks region, call for your common sense repairman today: 417-396-1600

 3 thoughts on “Duct Horrors (FIXED)”